srbut/sit203-2.1P-AndroidUnitConverter/README.md

 # UnitConverter

-A simple and intuitive Android application for converting between various units of measurement, including Currency, Fuel, and Temperature.
+This implementation is for SIT305 T1 2025 Task 2.1P.
+It is a simple and intuitive Android application for converting between various units of measurement, including Currency, Fuel, and Temperature.

 ## Features